ekiojp/hanase/README.md

 The trick is actually on getting CVE numbers of each vulnerability, in Japan we have a public CVE DB (in Japanese of course) where we can lookup for CVE's, called [JVN iPedia](https://jvndb.jvn.jp/index.html)

+Also, will add the JVN CVE's found into the Vulnerability Templates for use manually on any workspace

 ## Installation

 We assume you already have **Faraday** running and installed on your $HOME/faraday